 I recommend you review the trust agreement itself to see if it has a provision about "uneconomical administration" where it lays out a procedure whereby you can terminate the trust.
 If not, you may need to rely on the provisions of the default Wisconsin Trust Code.
-In some instances, it is possible...Read more »
+In some instances, it...Read more »

 But found out there’s a lien on the house with someone else.
 The person with the lien passed away recently.
 If I end up paying for the house who does the money go to?
 Or should I keep paying my land contract and he pays of the lien ?